nzaman7878/javascript-interview-exercises/README.md

 21 - Write a recursive function to calculate the factorial of a given number.

 22 - Implement a recursive function to find the nth Fibonacci number.

+23 - Create a counter function using closures that increments and returns the count on each call.